MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

 ---

-### Introduction
+## Introduction

 For our MCT Applied Project we have worked on several proof-of-concept development solutions for a prototype commercial product.
 The prototype platform is based around a [Raspberry Pi](https://www.raspberrypi.com) and a [SenseHat cape](https://www.raspberrypi.com/products/sense-hat/) inside of a 3D printed sphere.
 The intention for the platform is to elicit movement from the user by having music and audio react to motion in real time.
 In order to explore further potential functionality and to provide short-to-medium term solutions for future rounds of prototypes, our team took on several areas of development for this platform.
 These were:

 ### Integrated Speaker Solution

 The project partners specified that for future iterations of the prototype they wanted a unified solution for powering the Raspberry Pi and speakers.
 The original arrangement consisted of a power-bank, the RPi and a bluetooth speaker.
 We quickly came to the conclusion that designing and implementing an explicit and safe power circuit is above our skill level, so we focused on a power-bank solution.
-After a period of research and exploration we found a hardware arrangement that works.
+After a period of research and exploration we found the following solution.

 <figure>
   <img src="/assets/image/2023_11_26_kristeic_components.png"